avaturn/pygltflib/README.md

 >>> gltf.convert_buffers(BufferFormat.BINFILE)   # convert buffers to files
 >>> gltf.save("test.gltf")  # all the buffers are saved in 0.bin, 1.bin, 2.bin.
 ```

+#### Extensions
+The GLTF2 spec allows for extensions to added to any component of a GLTF file.

+As of writing (August 2019) there are [about a dozen extensions from Khronos and other vendors](https://github.com/KhronosGroup/glTF/tree/master/extensions/2.0/)

+In pygltflib, extensions are loaded as ordinary `dict` objects and so should be accessed like regular key,value pairs.

+For example `extensions["KHR_draco_mesh_compression"]["bufferView"]` instead of `extensions["KHR_draco_mesh_compression"].bufferView`.

+This allows future extensions to be automatically supported by pygltflib.

 ## Running the tests